Algorithmic Shadow Spectroscopy: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work we developed a general technique that can be used to extract energy differences between discrete energy levels of a quantum system: information that is of key importance for many applications in chemistry, materials science and beyond.
-Our approach can be viewed as a generalisation of spectroscopy: estimating observable properties of a time-evolved quantum system from its classical shadows allows us to learn fundamental frequencies in the time evolution as intense peaks in a shadow spectrum -- these peaks precisely correspond to energy differences in the system's Hamiltonian.
+Our approach can be viewed as quantum-digitisation of spectroscopy: estimating observable properties of a time-evolved quantum system from its classical shadows allows us to learn fundamental frequencies in the time evolution as intense peaks in a shadow spectrum -- these peaks precisely correspond to energy differences in the system's Hamiltonian.
+The primary limitation of the approach is that a sufficiently good initial state must be prepared that approximates the relevant eigenstates -- this is unavoidably hard in general but is a common requirement for most classical and quantum computational methods which we detail in \cref{app:limitations}.

-Extremely powerful classical shadows allow us to estimate a large number $\nobs \approx 10^8$ of such observables which is beneficial for at least three reasons.
+Classical shadows allow us to estimate a large number ($\nobs \approx 10^8$ is realistic) of time-dependent observables which is beneficial for at least three reasons.
 First, we can efficiently search for observables of high intensity, i.e., we estimate all $q$-local Pauli strings and select only the observables that give rise to intense signals using statistical correlation tests.
 Second, the effect of gate noise is potentially suppressed as $\propto \nobs^{-1}$.
 Third, the signal-to-noise ratio (shot noise) in the spectrum is increased as $\propto \sqrt{\nobs}$.
-We prove that the classical computational complexity of our approach is linear while the required quantum resources, as the number of circuit repetitions, are only logarithmic in $\nobs$.
-We also prove that the approach is immune to reasonable levels of gate errors as the ideal spectral peak positions are not altered by incoherent noise.
+While the classical computational complexity of our approach is linear and the required quantum resources are only logarithmic in $\nobs$, we verified in tensor-network simulations for up to 100 qubits that indeed our approach is scalable and its performance improves for an increasing number of qubits.
+We also prove that the approach is immune to reasonable levels of gate errors as the ideal spectral peak positions are not altered by incoherent noise -- which we verified in real quantum hardware demonstrations.